1964 Republican National Convention: The convention

 The Republican National Convention of 1964 was a tension-filled contest.
 Goldwater's conservatives were openly clashing with Rockefeller's moderates.
 Goldwater was regarded as the "conservatives' leading spokesman."
 As a result, Goldwater was not as popular with the moderates and liberals of the Republican Party.
 When Rockefeller attempted to deliver a speech, he was booed by the convention's conservative delegates, who regarded him as a member of the "eastern liberal establishment."
-Despite the infighting, Goldwater was easily nominated.
-He chose William E. Miller, a Representative from New York and former chair of the Republican National Committee, as his running mate.
-In his acceptance speech, he declared communism as a "principal disturber of the peace in the world today" and said, "I would remind you that extremism in the defense of liberty is no vice.
-And let me remind you also that moderation in the pursuit of justice is no virtue."
-Some people, including those within his own campaign staff, believed this weakened Goldwater's chances, as he effectively severed ties with the moderates and liberals of the Republican Party.

 Former vice president and GOP presidential nominee (and future President) Richard Nixon introduced Goldwater as "Mr. Conservative" and "Mr. Republican" and continued that "he is the man who, after the greatest campaign in history, will be Mr. President — Barry Goldwater".
 1964 was the only Republican convention between 1952 and 1972 that did not result in Nixon being nominated for president or vice-president.